Modern, Transparent, Value for Money.

 This minimises any disagreements between the landlord and the tenants over the condition that the property has been left in, and helps prevent any disputes that could arise.

 It is essential that you are not late for the agreed check-in time.
-Failure to arrive on time can result in a delayed move in and cancellation fee.
+Failure to arrive on time can result in a delayed move in.

 After you have moved in Bishop Sullivan will email you copies of all relevant documents for your safe keeping

 This varies slightly on some properties, but generally speaking‚Ä¶ The Landlord is usually responsible for: